Driving License

 Discover the most scenic cycling routes in the Netherlands

-Here are some important things to consider:
+Here are some essential things to consider:

 - Cyclists traveling straight at a junction have priority over cars making a turn (unless the intersection has a dedicated turn signal)

-- Cyclists do not have priority when crossing a priority road
+- Cyclists do not have priority when crossing a priority road.

-- Drivers have priority over cyclists on roundabouts when the cyclist is approaching the roundabout
+- Drivers have priority over cyclists on roundabouts when the cyclist is approaching the roundabout.

-- Cyclists have priority over motor traffic on roundabouts when the cyclist is already on the roundabout
+- Cyclists have priority over motor traffic on roundabouts when the cyclist is already on the roundabout.